swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 Currently, the layout of a public enum is known at compile time in both the defining library and in its clients.
 For a library concerned about binary compatibility, the layout of a non-exhaustive enum must not be exposed to clients, since the library may choose to add a new case that does not fit in that layout in its next release.

 This change does not affect the layout of `@objc` enums, which always have the same representation as a similarly-defined C enum.
-For enums with raw types, a 32-bit integer can be used as the representation rather than a fully opaque value, on the grounds that 4 billion is a reasonable upper limit for the number of distinct cases in an enum without payloads.
 (Note that the representation of a non-`@objc` enum's case may differ from its raw value; this improves the efficiency of `switch` statements when all cases are known at compile time.)

 These considerations should not affect libraries shipped with their clients, including SwiftPM packages.
 In these cases, the compiler is always free to optimize based on the layout of an enum because the library won't change.